ericphanson/AllocArrays.jl/README.md

 ## Usage with Flux

-For reducing allocations as much as possible with Flux models, we can use `Adapt.adapt(AllocArray, model)` to convert a model to use `AllocArray`s.
+For reducing allocations as much as possible with Flux models, we can use `Adapt.adapt(AllocArray, model)` to convert a model to use `AllocArray`s (after calling `using Adapt`).
 This will convert all arrays in the model to `AllocArray`s, and will also convert any arrays in the model's parameters to `AllocArray`s.
 This way, any layers during the forward pass of the model which use `similar` calls based on the layer's parameters will use the bump allocator, when the forward pass is invoked within `with_allocator`.

 Additionally, we suggest using an `infer_batches!` function similar to the following: